Frequently Asked Questions

 What about insurance?

 Insurance is critical if you are renting out in your investment property.
-If you just have a standard landlords policy, and you go and make a claim and they find out that you have been renting the rooms out individually, you wont get any money from your insurance provider.
-We have access to the only insurance underwriter in Australia that provides us with the correct insurance policy for renting rooms out in your property.
+If you just have a standard landlords policy, and you go and make a claim and they find out that you have been renting the rooms out individually, you wont get any money from your insurance.
+We have access to an insurance underwriter who offers landlords and share house insurance specifically for this style of accommodation.

 Do all housemates go on the one agreement?